When Black Sabbath Played Their First U.S. Show

-On the day before Halloween 1970, Black Sabbath made their U.S. debut.
-And this quite appropriate event took place at the usually sedate Glassboro State College in Glassboro, N.J., a school known for hosting guests like poet Robert Frost and the Boston Pops.
+The band were featured inside the Esby Auditorium at the usually sedate Glassboro State College (now Rowan University) in Glassboro, N.J. – a school known for hosting guests like poet Robert Frost and the Boston Pops.
 They'd never seen anything like Black Sabbath before.